barshaya/draw-and-guess-game/README.md

 Clone this project.\
 In terminal process run cd server; npm i; node index.js.\
 In another terminal process run cd client; npm i; npm start.
-\

 ### Create A Game
 log in with your username and wait for a Second Player.\
 When Second Player logged in --> GAME START.\
 !!!
-A ThHIRD PLAYER OR MORE CANNOT LOGGED IN !!! \
+A THIRD PLAYER OR MORE CANNOT LOGGED IN !!!

 ### Game Start
 *****First Player start as the Drawer.***** \